Jane’s Walk NYC

 Celebrating Jane Jacobs and New York City

 Join us May 3-5 for Jane’s Walk 2019!
-This annual event held the first weekend in May is a global festival of free, citizen-led walking tours inspired by urban activist Jane Jacobs.
+This annual event held the first weekend in May is a global festival of free, volunteer-led walking conversations inspired by urban activist Jane Jacobs.
 During Jane’s Walk weekend, the simple act of exploring the city is enhanced with personal observations, local history, and civic engagement.
 Jane’s Walk encourages people to share stories about their neighborhoods, discover unseen aspects of their communities, and connect with visitors and neighbors alike.

 Interested in joining the Jane’s Walk movement?
 Whether you are an impassioned individual or affiliated with an organization, anyone is welcome to lead a walk.
 Submit your walk now through Monday, April 1, 2019.

 Looking for additional information?
 See below to learn more about Jane Jacobs and how you can participate in this year’s festival.

 Walk themes and formats run the gamut, from the history of activism in the South Bronx to an exploration of local cuisine in Flushing, Queens.
 Each walk provides a unique snapshot of New York City and the opportunity to celebrate its vibrant past, present, and future.